 Finally, in the end of the album, Tiny Love Reprise puts Mika’s family members in the spotlight and Mika’s mother and his sister Paloma sing a part of the song as his guest stars.
 Tiny Love Reprise is overwhelmingly emotional and makes me cry every single time.
 This song is one of the most beautiful things I know.
 It’s not a regular pop song but a piece of art that highlights Mika’s talent, not only as a singer but as someone who has an ability to speak and communicate purely through his music.
 The meaning of his family, the things that are said and the things that are not said are all there, in one song.
 The result is impressive and extremely touching.

-Blue has become like medicine to me.
-The first notes of it can immediately calm me down.
-It gives an ideal rhythm to breathing and makes my muscles totally relaxed.
-Blue is a mysterious song, the colour can refer to gender (blue is a feminine colour) but also state of mind.
+My Name Is Michael Holbrook has several songs where Mika talks about his family.
+The most direct is Paloma where Mika describes the serious accident his sister Paloma went through some years ago.
+The serious topic combined with the pretty melody has made it one of my personal favourites on the album.
+My very favourite song on the album Blue talks about grief and works in a very spiritual way.
+It gives an ideal rhythm to breathing and calms the listener down.
 There’s such pure, absolute beauty in Blue that I forget everything else when I listen to it and can sometimes reach a certain meditative state even in the middle of the gig, in the middle of the crowd.
-Blue is deep and bold, blue is like no other, as sacred as it’s old.
+Blue is deep and bold, blue is like no other, as sacred as it’s old

-Oh baby, I’m jealous, I’m jealous, I’m jealous of us / I’m jealous of everything that I know we could be / but never really seems enough / I’m jealous, I’m jealous of everyone / jealous of the man I used to be / and the man I could become
+Several songs on the album talk about Mika himself.
+Dear Jealousy gives an honest explanations why writing the album was hard.
+It’s also one of the most relatable songs on the album.
+Who hasn’t felt those feeling, we all have: Oh baby, I’m jealous, I’m jealous, I’m jealous of us / I’m jealous of everything that I know we could be / but never really seems enough / I’m jealous, I’m jealous of everyone / jealous of the man I used to be / and the man I could become

 I went to Hell last night / followed you there, I was standing by your side / the saddest thing I’ve ever seen / made me angrier than I’ve ever been / but in the darkest place, a saving grace / after all we’ve been through / though it kills me to say this / there’s a little bit of God in you